-Rhys Buceta recently finished his BSc and is currently working on his MSc, all at UTM.
-Rhys' interest in research came from an undergraduate research project he did where he digitally mapped out glaciers in the Nepalese Himalaya to quantify drainage basin reorganization.
-Now for his MSc project, he is applying a novel biological proxy to soils in the Canadian Subarctic.
-With this proxy, he hopes to be able to reconstruct past temperatures in order to better understand how the Canadian Subarctic warmed from the last ice age.
+Rhys Buceta is an Msc student at UTM where he also completed his Bsc.
+For his undergraduate research he employed digital mapping to document glaciers in the Nepaliese Himalaya and to quantify drainage basin reorganization.
+Now, for his graduate research, he is applying a novel biological proxy to soils in the Canadain Subarctic.
+With this proxy he hopes to reconstruct past temperatures in order to better understand how the Canadian Subarctic warmed from the last ice age.